High Point Ireland

 We are @hipointireland

-Find us on Twitter, Facebook and Instagram using the icons below.
+Find us on Twitter, Threads, Facebook and Instagram using the icons below.
 If you use any of these social media platforms, you are very welcome to follow us there.
 Please note that the development of the High Point Ireland website is where we direct most of our screen time.
-For this reason, we only visit our social media channels when we have news and announcements of our own to post, at which point we will also interact with any Irish Sport Hillwalking stories, photos, videos, news and announcements you have brought to our attention by using the @hipointireland tag.
+Being the core of our online presence, the website is the focal point of our internet-based activities.
+For this reason, we only visit our social media channels when we have news and announcements of our own to post.
+Getting these messages to you is the primary purpose of our social media channels.
+Feel free to interact with our posts if you wish to, but there are no expectations from us for you to do so.
+While others are driven by getting likes and shares, we are not.
+During our social media visits, we will also interact with any Irish Sport Hillwalking stories, photos, videos, news and announcements which have been brought to our attention by using the @hipointireland tag.

 In general, we aim to limit our social media usage to a maximum of one hour in total each week.
 Not only have we chosen this approach for time management and efficiency reasons, we also believe that less exposure to social media (and screens in general) helps us to maintain and improve our mental health while freeing up additional time for physical activity.